devicetree-org/devicetree-specification/source/devicetree-basics.rst

 Interrupt Mapping Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The following shows the representation of a fragment of a device tree with
+The following shows the representation of a fragment of a devicetree with
 a PCI bus controller and a sample interrupt map for describing the
 interrupt routing for two PCI slots (IDSEL 0x11,0x12).
 The INTA, INTB,
 INTC, and INTD pins for slots 1 and 2 are wired to the Open PIC